 The university will respond promptly and effectively to reports of Discriminatory Misconduct.
-This may include taking appropriate corrective action, where possible.
+This includes taking appropriate corrective action and promptly correcting harassing behavior, where possible.
 Such actions are designed to stop, prevent, correct, and when necessary, discipline, behavior that may violate this Policy.
 If the university initiates an investigation, it will be impartial.
 In responding to incidents of Discriminatory Misconduct, the university will follow state and federal law, university polices, and any applicable collective bargaining agreements.
 Employees and students may also choose to exercise applicable formal grievances rights.
-A Complainant's options will be explained to that person by the Office of Equal Opportunity & Access, Human Resources, or the Office of Student Conduct and Community Standards, as appropriate.
+A complainant's options will be explained to that person by the Office of lnvestigations and lnvestigations and ComplianceEqual Opportunity & Access, Human Resources, or the Office of Student Conduct and Community Standards, as appropriate.